python-can-define-radio/sdr-course/classroom_activities/130-Sig-interpret-practice-5.md

   - Id: `samp_rate`
   - Value: `60`
 - Time Sink:
-  - It's up to you (again)!
-I recommend turning on the markers for the points.
+  - You may not see the data at first.
+Adjust the Y min and Y max till you find the data.

 ---